jace-ys/vault-init/docs/encryption.md

 #### Configuration

-- `--local-encryption-secret-key`: The 32-byte secret key to use for encrypting root tokens and unseal keys.
+- `--encryption-local-secret-key`: The 32-byte secret key to use for encrypting root tokens and unseal keys.

 You can use [OpenSSL](https://www.openssl.org/) to generate a secure 32-byte secret key: